ICTU/quality-time/docs/src/development.md

 ### Decide the release type

-*Quality-time* adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html), so first you need to decide on the type of release you want to create:
+*Quality-time* adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html), so first you need to decide on the type of release you want to create, conform the [release policy](versioning.md#major-minor-and-patch-releases).

-- Create a **major** release if the next release contains backwards incompatible changes, and optionally other changes and bug fixes.
+- Create a **major** release if an operator needs to make manual changes to the Docker-composition before deploying the next release.
-- Create a **minor** release if the next release contains non-breaking changes, and optionally bug fixes.
+- Create a **minor** release if the next release contains new or changed functionality.
-- Create a **patch** release if the next release contains bug fixes only.
+- Create a **patch** release if the next release contains only bug fixes.

 If you want to test the release (for example, deploy it to a test environment, or roll out a release to early adopters), it's possible to create a **release candidate** for a major, minor, or patch release.

+If the release type is major, minor, or patch, update the [version overview](versioning.md#version-overview).

 ```{important}
 To determine whether a release is major, minor, or patch, compare the changes to the [previous most recent release](changelog.md), excluding release candidates.